Leveraging Auxiliary Domain Parallel Data in Intermediate Task Fine-tuning for Low-resource Translation: Experiments

 \subsection{Datasets}

 \paragraph{Bible corpus} Existing parallel corpora for Bible such as \citet{mccarthy2020johns}, although multiway parallel, have very little data for the languages we considered.
 Since we intend to perform a detailed analysis on dataset size, we curate a bible corpus for languages used in our experiments.
 We scrape Bible data the from web\footnote{Sinhala: https://www.wordproject.org/bibles/si/index.htm; and others: https://ebible.org/download.php} and then automatically align the sentences (at verse level).
 We were able to curate a multi-way parallel corpus of size 25k for 4 languages (\lang{kn}, \lang{gu}, \lang{hi}, \lang{ta}).
-Note that Sinhala was scraped from a different website, thus has different content\footnote{ We will be releasing the scripts to create the corpus on acceptance of the paper.}.
+Note that Sinhala was scraped from a different website, thus has different content\footnote{ The scripts to create the Bible dataset can be found at https://github.com/LRLNMT/BibleCorpus.}.

 \paragraph{Common Crawl (CC)} CCAligned~\citep{el2020massive} corpus consists of parallel text that was automatically aligned using LASER sentence embeddings~\citep{schwenk-2018-filtering}.The dataset, although noisy~\citep{qualityAtAGlance}, has been used to develop highly multilingual machine translation models such as M2M100~\citep{fan2020englishcentric} and mBART multilingual MT~\citep{tang2020multilingual}.